juitnow/juit-pgproxy/README.md

 a token as described [here](./TOKEN.md).
 We rely on query string parameters, rather than headers, because by design WebSockets do not provide a way to set custom headers alongside the `UPGRADE` request.

+As tokens are _unique_ per request (tied to their timestamp, and can never be reused) we felt this was an acceptable compromise rather than implementing a full ticketing system as common in WebSocket scenarios (mainly performace).

 ##### Requests: